intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 design of interoperable protocols in general.

-Time and experience shows that negative consequences to interoperability accumulate over time if an implementations apply the robustness principle.
+Time and experience shows that negative consequences to interoperability accumulate over time if implementations apply the robustness principle.
 This problem originates from an assumption implicit in the principle that it is not possible to affect change in a system the size of the Internet.
 That is, the idea that once a protocol specification is published, changes that might require